What is Full-Funnel Attribution? How Do You Set It Up?

 Best Practices to Get Started with Full-Funnel Attribution

-Thus, here I’ve provided 5 best practices to help you build a strong foundation for full-funnel attribution.
-Let’s explore them one by one:
+Thus, we have outlined five best practices to help you build a strong foundation for full-funnel attribution in the section below.
+Let’s explore them one by one.

 1. Map the Customer Journey and Lay Down Your Goals